 - Whether to require intermediate measure(s)

 - Whether and how to define such measure(s) and what items should be included

 - Alignment of measures of operations in the statement of activities with measures of operations in the statement of cash flows.

 There is currently no expected timeframe for the completion of the second phase.
-For background information on the original proposal and to learn about planned activities of the FASB's not-for-profit entity team, go here.
+For background information on the original proposal and to learn about planned activities of FASB's not-for-profit entity team, visit FASB.org.

-View a non-authoritative example of a possible presentation of a complete set of financial statements under the new reporting model.
+Not-for-Profit Section members can download a non-authoritative example of a possible presentation of a complete set of financial statements under the new reporting model: Illustrative Financial Statements

 This symbol identifies tools and resources available exclusively for Not-for-Profit Section members.
 When accessing premium content, you will be prompted to enter your user ID and password to validate your membership.